 Since we all love our RV awnings, it’s important to keep them in good shape.
 While awnings don’t require a ton of maintenance, there are some things you can do to prolong their life.
-Here are 7 tips to keep that RV awning in top shape!
+Here are some tips to keep that RV awning in top shape!

 1. Know your Fabric

 RV awnings are made of two basic types of fabric: acrylic and vinyl.
 There are pros and cons to both.

 Vinyl awnings are not porous and are usually coated with a substance that helps prevent mold and mildew.
 Mildew resistance does not mean mildew-proof so keep that in mind.
 Vinyl awnings are especially susceptible to mildew when exposed to heat and high humidity.
 It’s important not to scrub the protective substance off.
 To clean a vinyl awning, use a soft brush, dish soap, and water to gently remove dirt and debris.
 After rinsing, you can use a protectant spray designed to protect against UV rays, dust, and dirt – be sure the spray is safe to use on vinyl.

 Acrylic is a porous, breathable fabric that allows air to circulate.
 It can be trickier to clean because dirt, liquids, tree sap, and other contaminants can sink into the fabric.
 Acrylic awnings are not waterproof, but they generally dry within a few hours of getting wet.

 Acrylic canopies can also have a water-repellent finish, and you want to be sure when you clean that you don’t scrub that off.
 To clean an acrylic awning, use a stiff brush, water, and soap.
 After rinsing, you can use a protectant spray designed to make your awning water-repellant.
 Be sure the spray won’t damage the fabric of your awning.